CodePic

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Fetch the current state of an existing CodePic diagram' with specific verb and resource, and details the return content (IDs, types, positions, parent-child).
-It distinguishes from siblings like create_diagram and update_diagram.
+The description clearly states the tool fetches the current state of an existing CodePic diagram, using a specific verb ('Fetch') and resource.
+It distinguishes itself from siblings like create_diagram and update_diagram by focusing on reading an existing diagram.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.